Life does not begin with a clear sense of direction.

 A lack of effort.

-The system is still doing what it learned to do early on.
+The system is still prioritizing what it learned early on:

 Maintain stability.